TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 ### The Moon's Gaze

 This is a large patrol ship crewed by Archons.
+This ship is patrolling and watching for planar travellers so that they can be examined by the Planetar in Heart's Faith.

-The captain is a Warden Archon, the crew is Hound Archons.
-A Trumpet Archon is around in case a message needs to be taken to the city.
-A few Lantern Archons will fly around.
+The captain is a Warden Archon, Beornheard.
+He is stern and his concentration will always lie elsewhere, watching and giving orders.

+A Trumpet Archon, Sonaru, is around in case a message needs to be taken to the city.
+It speaks with an androgynous musical voice, clear and loud.

+A dozen Hound Archons will work hard crewing the ship but will be reluctant to the players, ignoring them if possible.

+Tens of Lantern Archons will flit around the ship, chattering away.
+They will be asked to leave the players alone if they're too distracting.

-This ship will approach the Lunar Allure if the Lantern Archons from the ship approach it and board the Lunar Allure, which *Beiren To'kin* will allow, though he seems a little nervous.
+This ship will approach the Lunar Allure if the Lantern Acheron's have warned them that there are planar travellers.

-The Trumpet Archon will greet Beiren and ask that any newcomers to Mount Celestia are transferred to their custody.
-Beiren will be surprised about this as its abnormal.
-The conversation will go quiet and a few seconds later Beiren will nod.

-He will ask the player characters if they are happy to be transferred across to the Moon's Gaze.
+> A larger ship approaches, your eyes are drawn to its figurehead - in
+> the shape of Tyr - a muscular man, pits where there should be eyes,
+> with a warhammer held forward.
+Behind this, larger masts and sails.
+It
+> turns and slows to move alongside the *Lunar Allure*.
+>
+> Standing at the captains wheel is an armoured bear-like humanoid
+> watching carefully.
+Floating beside this creature is a tall winged
+> pearlescent green creature, similar in features to an elf, holding a
+> large trumpet.
+A dozen hound-headed muscular human like creatures crew
+> this ship.
+Tens of the small balls of light flit around.
+>
+> When it comes to a stop, a couple of the small balls of light zoom
+> over chattering "friends, friends." *Beiren To'kin* fidgets and stand
+> nervously glancing around the ship.
+>
+> The winged creature flies across to the Lunar Allure, greeting Beiren
+> Ty'kin in the same fashion as Beiren did to you earlier, giving
+> **Sonaru** as its name.
+Sonaru says, "Our lights have warned us that
+> you have picked up planar travellers.
+Please, allow them to come with
+> us so that they may have an audience with [[TODO: Planetar]]."
+>
+> Beiren takes a deep breath and shakily responds, "th-these three
+> arrived just moments ago."
+>
+> He looks like he's about to say something else but then he turns to
+> you to say, "My friends, will you travel with them?
+I promise they
+> mean you no harm, this is rare matter of formality."

 ## City of Heart's Faith